Before You Arrive

 Meal Plan Offer - you can now take advantage of our fantastic value ‘Eat with us, shop with us’ flexible meal plan packages even if you are living in self-catered accommodation or private housing in town!
 Eat what you want, when you want, where you want, from hot dinners to Starbucks on the go or just pick up some ingredients to cook yourself.
 For more information: https://payments.bis.aber.ac.uk/catering/en/index.php

 This booklet gives you details of events that we have arranged for you over the Big Welcome Weekend.
 The only thing you need to know before you arrive is that you should come first of all to the Great Hall, Arts Centre on Penglais Campus.
 Staff on duty at the University’s main entrance will show you where to park and go.
 In the Great Hall you will be welcomed and collect your accommodation key and Aber Card.
 Here you will also receive all the information and help you will need to plan the rest of your Big Welcome Weekend and the following Orientation Week.
+For your convenience, a paper copy of this booklet will also be posted to you by Royal Mail from 21 August onwards.
 Please bring this booklet with you.

 Plan Your Journey